What is a brass core chip?

 This interim report will deal with the investigation of a complaint subsequently received from Dean Porter (R-2123) concerning Mel Jung (R-291) and sales made by him.
 Porter alleges that Jung sold him certain brass core chips that Jung knew were non-genuine without disclosing this fact to Mr. Porter.

-Jim Reilly (the then CC&GTCC Claims Director) undertook this investigation directly after our 2001 Convention in June, 2001.
-Reilly's report was sent to the Board of the CC&GTCC in early February, 2002.
+Jim Reilly (the then CCA Claims Director) undertook this investigation directly after our 2001 Convention in June 2001.
+Reilly's report was sent to the Board of the CCA in early February 2002.
 The Board, with Secretary Marty Kaplan taking the lead, followed up with some of the principals in the investigation, as was suggested in Jim Reilly’s report.

 For the purposes of this interim report, all original references in this document will use the word non-genuine (short for non-genuine in origin) when referring to chips that may be altered, forged, reproduced, counterfeit, modified, repaired, etc. In this interim report you also will find that those interviewed have, on occasion, referred to the non-genuine chips in other terms.
 Where these individuals have been quoted their reference to the non-genuine chips has not been changed.